 In light of the BSA’s and 2017 Regulations’ risk-based approach to the construction of an AML compliance program, a financial institution (in the US) or regulated firm (in the UK) must conduct a comprehensive risk assessment of its vulnerability to money laundering before designing the program.

-Risk factors that must be analyzed include, but are not limited to:
+At a high-level, risk factors that must be analyzed generally include, but are not limited to:

 - the level of risk inherent in products and services provided by the financial institution;